samtech36/Smart-House-Monitoring-System/README.md

 This was developed using Arduino, C++, and I2C programming languages.

-The purpose of this system is to detect temperature, light, and movement in residential environments using ultrasonic distance sensor, movement detection sensor, passive/active buzzer and the RGB LED
+The purpose of this system is to detect light and movement in residential environments using ultrasonic distance sensor, movement detection sensor, passive/active buzzer and the RGB LED.